Kedarkantha Winter Trek

 - Time taken: 2 hours

-The trail out of Juda Ka Talab is clearly visible and straight forward.
-The trail rises to a ridge at the edge of the lake.
-At the ridge, take a sharp left turn and dive into the dense pine forest climbing higher.
+The trail out of Juda Ka Talab is clearly visible.
+It rises to a ridge at the edge of the lake.
+Once you reach the ridge, take a sharp left turn to enter the dense pine forest and climb higher.

 Day 4: Bhuja Dhadi to Kedarkantha summit and then on to Munaila/ Bhuja Dhadi

 - Altitude: 10,800 feet to 12,500 feet to 10,800 feet

 - Distance: 6 km

 - Time taken: 7 hours